AlexeyKarz/ML-food101-models/README.md

 **This repository contains models that were built using food101 dataset.
 The original source of data is [here](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/).**

+*Fast Food Detector (4) project was made following instruction of different resources.
+The following ones had the biggest impact:... *

-*Food Vision projects (1,2,3) were built during compleeting the [ZTM course](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main) and modified by me.*
+*Food Vision projects (1,2,3) were made during compleeting the guides of [ZTM course](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main).
+The models used, their architecture, function implementation, chosen classes etc might differ.*

 The projects are: